 Bring a large pot of water to a boil (for the ramen).

-Heat oil in a large saucepan over medium heat.
-Add ginger & garlic and cook until light golden, about 3 minutes.
+Heat 1 Tablespoon vegetable oil in a large saucepan over medium heat.
+Add 3 Tablespoons fresh ginger & 1 ½ Tablespoons garlic and cook until light golden, about 3 minutes.

-Add green onions, black bean sauce, sesame oil and chili oil, cook for 2 minutes.
+Add 6 green onions, ⅓ cup black bean sauce, 1 Tablespoon sesame oil and 2 teaspoons hot chili oil, cook for 2 minutes.

-Add broth, peanut butter, tamari, tahini and chili paste.
+Add 7 cups bone broth, 1/3 cup peanut butter, 1/4 cup soy sauce, ¼ cup tahini and 2 Tablespoons chili paste.
 Stir to combine, reduce heat to low and simmer 15 minutes.

-Meanwhile, in a skillet, cook the ground pork over medium-high heat until cooked through.
+Meanwhile, in a skillet, cook the 1 pound ground pork over medium-high heat until cooked through.
 Add ½ cup of the broth mixture to the ground pork to season.

-Cook the noodles according to package directions and drain.
+Cook the 4 3-ounce package ramen noodles according to package directions and drain.
 Place the noodles in a bowl and top with spinach, broth and ground pork.
 Garnish with green onions, eggs, cilantro and radish sprouts.

 Video